-On November 3, 2015, Archrock (named Exterran Holdings, Inc. prior to November 3, 2015) completed the spin-off (the "Spin-off") of its international contract operations, international aftermarket services (the international contract operations and international aftermarket services businesses combined are referred to as the "international services businesses" and include such activities conducted outside of the United States of America ("U.S.")) and global fabrication businesses into an independent, publicly traded company named Exterran Corporation.
+On November 3, 2015, Archrock, Inc. (named Exterran Holdings, Inc. prior to November 3, 2015) ("Archrock") completed the spin-off (the "Spin-off") of its international contract operations, international aftermarket services (the international contract operations and international aftermarket services businesses combined are referred to as the "international services businesses" and include such activities conducted outside of the United States of America ("U.S.")) and global fabrication businesses into an independent, publicly traded company named Exterran Corporation.
 We refer to the global fabrication business previously operated by Archrock as our product sales business.
 To effect the Spin-off, on November 3, 2015, Archrock distributed, on a pro rata basis, all of our shares of common stock to its stockholders of record as of October 27, 2015 (the "Record Date").
 Archrock shareholders received one share of Exterran Corporation common stock for every two shares of Archrock common stock held at the close of business on the Record Date.
-Pursuant to the separation addistribution agreement with Archrock and certain of our and Archrock's respective affiliates, on November 3, 2015, we transferred cash of \$532.6 million to Archrock.
-Our Registration Statement was declared effective on October 21, 2015.
+Pursuant to the separation and distribution agreement with Archrock and certain of our and Archrock's respective affiliates, on November 3, 2015, we transferred cash of \$532.6 million to Archrock.
+Our Registration Statement on Form 10, as amended, initially filed with the Securities and Exchange Commission on March 13, 2015, was declared effective on October 21, 2015 ("Registration Statement").
 On November 4, 2015, Exterran Corporation common stock began "regular-way" trading on the New York Stock Exchange under the stock symbol "EXTN."
 Following the completion of the Spin-off, we and Archrock are independent, publicly traded companies with separate boards of directors and management.